heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 $$\af(r)=1 + \frac{1}{r}$$.

 The same is true if the annuity runs out after a fixed number of periods.
-However, as a component of retirement planning, annuities that pay for the rest of ones natural life (or the life of ones spouse) tend to be a better option, as they help covering _longevity risk_.
-In fact, annuities are (in theory, although maybe not psychologically in practice) a great component for retirement planning as they allow pensioners to take more risk with the rest of their funds, e.g., stay invested in the stock market where expected returns are higher (but so is the variance of returns).
+However, as a component for retirement planning, annuities that pay for the rest of ones natural life (or the life of ones spouse) tend to be a better option, as they help covering _longevity risk_.
+In fact, annuities are (in theory, although maybe not psychologically in practice) a great component of a retirement plan as they allow pensioners to take more risk with the rest of their funds, e.g., stay invested in the stock market where expected returns are higher (but so is the variance of returns).